Ex-FBI Lawyer to Plead Guilty in John Durham's First Indictment

 Kevin Clinesmith, a former Federal Bureau of Investigations lawyer, will plead guilty to a felony count for falsifying an email that was used to obtain a wiretap on Trump campaign aide Carter Page, according to court documents.

-Clinesmith, 38, was an Assistant General Counsel in the National Security and Cyber Law Branch of the FBI’s General Counsel, and was assigned to provide legal support for the FBI’s investigation into the Trump campaign for alleged collusion.
+Clinesmith, 38, was an Assistant General Counsel in the National Security and Cyber Law Branch of the FBI’s General Counsel, and was assigned to provide legal support for the FBI’s investigation into the Trump campaign for alleged collusion, known as Crossfire Hurricane.

-Part of his job was to help FBI agents working on the investigation prepare Foreign Intelligence Surveillance Act applications to present to the Foreign Intelligence Surveillance Court (FISC) to obtain surveillance warrants.
+Part of his job was to help FBI agents working on the investigation prepare Foreign Intelligence Surveillance Act (FISA) applications to present to the Foreign Intelligence Surveillance Court (FISC) to obtain wiretaps warrants.

-He helped them obtain four warrants to surveil Page, a Trump campaign aide, on the basis that he might be a Russian agent.
+He helped them obtain four warrants to wiretap Page on the basis that he might be a Russian agent.

-According to court documents, the CIA had told “certain members” of the investigating team that Page — rather than being a Russian agent — was approved as an “operational contact” for the agency from 2008 to 2013, but that information was never added in any surveillance warrant applications.
+According to court documents, the CIA in August 2016 had told “certain members” of the investigating team that Page — rather than being a Russian agent — was approved as an “operational contact” for the agency from 2008 to 2013, but that information was never added to any surveillance warrant applications.

 Before the fourth application, an FBI Supervisory Special Agent (SSA) asked Clinesmith to ask the CIA whether Page had ever been a source for the CIA.

-Clinesmith sent an email to the CIA on June 15, 2017, asking if Page had done so.
-Later that same day, a CIA liaison responded with documents that included the previously sent information that indicated Page had been a source.
+Clinesmith sent an email to the CIA on June 15, 2017, asking if Page had been a source.
+Later that same day, a CIA liaison responded with documents that included the previously sent information and indicated Page had been a source.
 Clinesmith responded, “Thanks so much for that information.”

 However, when the SSA texted Clinesmith and asked for a follow up on the question about Page, Clinesmith responded that Page “was never a source.”